How can you tell if someone is suffering from dementia? Here are four warning signs that can signal diminishing capacity.

 In some cases, the person doing the scamming isn’t a stranger.
-It can be caregiver or even an ill-intentioned child.
-It’s tough to figure out that someone is being taken advantage of by a person close to them, which is why everyone – advisors and family members – needs to be diligent.
+It can be a caregiver or even an ill-intentioned child.
+It’s tough to figure out that someone is being taken advantage of by a person close to them, which is why everyone—advisors and family members—needs to be diligent.

-“We’ve seen where all the sudden there’s a new family member or new best friend in the client’s relationship,” says O’Leary.
+“We’ve seen where all of a sudden there’s a new family member or new best friend in the client’s relationship,” says O’Leary.
 “Sometimes it’s the caregiver or someone coming into someone’s home who doesn’t have your family member’s best interest in mind.”

 One’s investment risk rarely changes in old age, so if a loved one with a conservative portfolio says to an advisor that they want to go all in on stocks, or buy some unusual company, then that could be a warning sign.

-Poor judgment, an unexplained interest in riskier investments, a sudden interest in day trading are all red flags, says O’Leary.
-However, so too is a lack of activity or a disinterest in one’s finances – maybe your family member did have an interest in stocks and now doesn’t.
+Other signs, like poor judgment, an unexplained interest in riskier investments or a sudden interest in day trading are all red flags, says O’Leary.
+However, so too is a lack of activity or a disinterest in one’s finances—maybe your family member did have an interest in stocks and now doesn’t.

 “They might call and say they met a guy who’s going to sell them water rights of Lake Michigan,” says O’Leary.
 “That’s the kind of thing that the financial advisor or the person at home who’s paying attention might see.
 It’s about a sudden change in behavior.”

-Ask question, try and find out why someone is doing what they’re doing and if it can’t be explained then start safe guarding their finances, says O’Leary.
-Talk to their advisor, ensure bills are getting paid and make sure your loved one is not getting themselves into financial problems.
+Ask questions, try and find out why someone is doing what they’re doing and if it can’t be explained, then start safe guarding their finances, says O’Leary.
+Talk to their advisor, make sure bills are getting paid and that your loved one is not getting themselves into financial problems.